pradeepmuntha/hadoop_centOS/README.md

 I did run into multiple situations in the past where i wanted to run tests on hadoop cluster running on multiple nodes using different JDK and Hadoop versions.
 I had to go through painful process of spinning up VM's with some Linux OS, Download different versions of s/w needed, setup environment and basic config files before i could actually test what i wanted to in Hadoop layer.
 If you are one such guy, looking for a quick hadoop 3 node cluster setup to run few tests, then you are in right place.

-All you have to do is run couple of commands mentioned below which will pull docker image from pradeepmuntha/hadoop_centos_autobuild repository which is a UFS layered image running CentOS 6.7 with CDH-5.7.0 and Hadoop version 2.6.0 with JDK 1.8.0_66. "startup.sh" script included in this GIT will help you spin up a basic non HA cluster with one NN and two datanodes.
-But one can always use docker image from hadoop_centos_autobuild repo and spin up any number of datanodes needed.
+All you have to do is run couple of commands mentioned below which will pull docker image from pradeepmuntha/hadoop_centos_autobuild repository which is a UFS layered image running CentOS 6.7 with CDH-5.7.0 and Hadoop version 2.6.0 with JDK 1.8.0_66. "startup.sh" script included in this GIT will help you spin up a basic non HA cluster with 1 NN and 2 Datanodes along with 1 RM and 2 Node Managers.
+But one can always use docker image from hadoop_centos_autobuild repo and spin up any number of datanodes/NodeManagers needed.

 I am yet to add functionalities needed to spin up cluster in HA mode along with support for other Bigdata ecosystem projects.This will also be re-factored in a better way in coming days.